Particular/ServiceControl.Issue558Detector/README.md

     Issue558Detector.exe > results.txt

-After the tool finishes running press Enter to exit maintenance mode.
+After the tool finishes running, press Enter in ServiceControl to exit maintenance mode.

 ### 4. Restart Service Control
-In the Services Control Pane, find the ServiceControl instance and restart it.
+In the Services Control Pane, find the `Particular ServiceControl` instance and restart it.

 ## About the tool